kalafut/brokenmold/content/staticizing_wordpress.md

 There was a tiny bit of prep, mainly to make sure everything lived under the proper subdomain, but that was about it.
 After `wget` was done, I was left with a folder of .html files that faithfully represented the look and content of the site.
 Magic!
-I'm truly impressed at how well links were converted, even things like show/hide comment sections that I thought might trip it up.
+I'm truly impressed at how well links were converted.
+Even things like shown/hidden comment sections that I thought might trip it up came through just fine.

 With files in hand, it was straightforward to upload everything S3 and change over the DNS.
 Now the sites are fast, secure, and not on my server.